Vladimir Putin is micro-managing Ukraine war ‘at level of low-ranking colonel’

 “I received the rank of lieutenant as an artilleryman, as the commander of a howitzer artillery battalion ...
 122mm [calibre],” Mr Putin said on a visit to St Petersburg in 2019, where he led a Christmas cannon salute.

-On Monday, the head of Britain’s armed forces Admiral Sir Tony Radakin said in parliament that Ukraine is on track to win the war against Russia, attributing its succes to the fact that it is engaged in an “existential fight”.
+On Monday, the head of Britain’s armed forces Admiral Sir Tony Radakin said in parliament that Ukraine is on track to win the war against Russia, attributing its success to the fact that it is engaged in an “existential fight”.

 “It’s clear Ukraine is winning and Putin is losing,” he said.
 “Ukraine is winning because Ukraine is in an existential fight for the survival… and it is going to survive.”